 Ascot racecourse fitness tip two

 - After you have tried improving your general fitness by improving your endurance, you may want to spice things up a little.
-Interval training is a great way to top-up your fitness by pushing your heart that little bit more.
+Interval training is a great way to top-up your fitness levels by pushing your heart that little bit more.
 Instead of doing long distance exercise at a slow, comfortable pace.
 This type of exercise is all about speed.
 Your heart will be pounding but you’ll feel amazing afterwards

 Ascot racecourse fitness tip three

 - If you are feeling extra adventurous you could combine an endurance and interval routine.
 This should only be attempted once you have achieved a good level of fitness and you feel you are ready for a new, harder challenge.
 You could walk, run or cycle around the racecourse a couple of times slowly before increasing the pace and doing a third circuit.
 See how you get on.
 A personal favourite of mine is to run around the racecourse three times, hitting the accelerator at every mile marker for 30 seconds.
-Three laps of the course would mean hitting the gas only three times.
+Three laps of the course would mean hitting the gas only four times.
 Up for the challenge?

 This type of training is more than just about having big muscles and looking good.
 It is about having strong muscles throughout.
 Your heart is a vital muscle we need to keep fit and healthy.
 The same should apply to all your other muscle groups too.